 The bench press, also known as powerlifting, is one of the best compound upper body exercises that you can do.
 It involves pretty much your entire upper body and is a true feat of strength.
-It shows your weaknesses and your strengths and is likely the best way to get a bigger upper body in general.
-Many people test their bench pressing skills against others to push their limits and see how far they can go in events such as the Olympics and Paralympics.
+It shows your weaknesses and strengths and is likely the best way to get a bigger upper body.
+Many people test their bench-pressing skills against others to push their limits and see how far they can go in events such as the Olympics and Paralympics.

 Despite its incredible reputation and results, however, it’s actually very easy to get it wrong.
 That’s when you start to bench press either inefficiently or even dangerously if you’re making a mistake that you don’t know about.
 Learning how to bench press correctly is something you should always do, no matter where you are in your fitness.
 It maximises your progress, minimises your risk, and makes the exercise just 100x better.